nonabelian/sConnectome/docs/Analysis.md

 #### Preprocessing

+I have applied some simple preprocessing available in Nilearn -- detrending, standardization/normalization, high pass filter (0.01), removing confounds.
-I have not done much more preprocessing than was implemented in the original FSL pipeline -- FEAT, FLIRT, FNIRT.
+This is in addition to the FSL pipeline -- FEAT, FLIRT, FNIRT.
 I processed the raw data using an m4.4xlarge Amazon Web Services (AWS) computer loaded with a customized NeuroDebian public AMI (ami-bffb65a8).
 I then used NiPype/FSL on filtered fMRI data, transforming it via affine and